 Wild Turkey Trail is a 1.6 mile loop trail located near Lewisburg, Tennessee that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
+The trail is primarily used for hiking, walking, trail running, and camping and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash